 It’s up to you how many items you want to advertise in your electronic catalog.
-It can be a seasonal collection of 15 pieces, or a large collection of 500 items.
+It can be a seasonal collection of 15 pieces or a large collection of 500 items.
 But remember: the bigger the collection, the bigger the e-catalog should be.
 There’s no point in squeezing 50 products on a page – that’s no longer a catalog (at best, it’s a price list).
 It defies the very purpose of the catalog’s existence: to present products in an attractive way.

-You also need to consider how you group your products, what order they will appear in and what products you want to be highlighted.
+You also need to consider how you group your products, what order they will appear in, and what products you want to be highlighted.

 Photos are the bread and butter of your catalog: no photos, no appeal.
-If possible, include some pictures of models wearing / interacting with your products.
+If possible, include some pictures of models wearing/interacting with your products.
 It’s a nice trick to make your products look more attractive and accessible.

 A little bit of copy goes a long way in highlighting the most enticing aspects of your offering.
 Even though there’s usually not a lot of texts in catalogs, it’s still something that you should consider.
-Don’t forget to include names, prices and links for each item, and also the brand contact details.
-More about the key elements of the e-catalog design below.
+Don’t forget to include names, prices, and links for each item, and also the brand contact details.
+More about the key elements of the e-catalog design is below.
 If you decide to include texts or product info in your e-catalog you should hire a copywriter, and make sure you provide him/her enough information for each product.

-The planning phase includes decisions that the marketing department should make (or at least should be involved in the decision making process).
+The planning phase includes decisions that the marketing department should make (or at least should be involved in the decision-making process).

 Step 2: E-catalog design

 This is when your project goes from the marketing team to the design department.
-In smaller companies you may not have separate teams, just different employees.
+In smaller companies, you may not have separate teams, just different employees.
 That’s ok.
-It’s also fine if you are a one man show.
+It’s also fine if you are a one-man show.
 The principles are basically the same, no matter how many people get involved.

 The e-catalog design should match the overall aesthetic of your brand.